This eco-friendly fiber is a key element in creating Sympatico’s sustainable lineup of hemp and Tencel clothing for women.

 Though fast-fashion’s viscose and Tencel both come from soft woods (eucalyptus for Tencel and pine and birch for viscose), that's environmentally where they part company.

 As The Guardian article details, conventional viscose production, with its intensive use of toxic chemicals, is wreaking havoc on water supplies and human health.
 A Changing Markets Foundation study of 10 viscose production sites in India, China and Indonesia found severe environmental damage at every one.
 Air and water pollution are severely impacting the health of workers and people who live around viscose plants.
 In some cases, old-growth forests are exploited for their cellulose to make paper and fiber — a practice prohibited in making Tencel, which uses only farmed trees.

 As I explain in Why Tencel clothes make sense, I use Tencel, blended with hemp, because its entire production process is transparent and sustainable.
 The wood is grown sustainably and the non-toxic organic solvents used to make Tencel fiber are recycled with a 99.5% recovery rate.
 The remaining emissions are processed with algae-based agents that allow them to be safely returned to the environment.
 As a result, Tencel fabric has earned Oeko Tex 100 certification and the European Community Eco-label flower for products and services with reduced environmental impacts.

-But none of that would matter much if Tencel wasn’t the wonderful fiber it is.
-Blended with hemp, it offers a supple drape and feel, and that's why I use this blend exclusively to handcraft the Sympatico lineup of Tops, Skirts, and Pants.
+Aside from its unsurpassed sustainability, Tencel is a brilliant component in eco-friendly fabric blends.
+When blended with hemp, for example, it imparts a supple drape and feel.
+That's why I use this blend exclusively to handcraft the Sympatico lineup of Tops, Skirts, and Pants.